-In June, Israel's chief military rabbi began the process to determine whether to declare Goldwasser and Regev killed in action.
+Israel's chief military rabbi began a procedure Monday to determine whether to declare the two soldiers as killed in action.